 Dr. Jocelynne Rainey, President & CEO

 Prior to her tenure at BNYDC, she was the Human Resources Director for specialty food retailer Agata and Valentina.
-Dr. Rainey also has held senior positions at Independent Living Association, Home Depot and Boar’s Head.
-A graduate of Southern Connecticut State University, Dr. Rainey holds a master’s in administration from Metropolitan College and a doctorate in Leadership from St. John Fisher College.
-She is a member of the New York City Workforce Development Board, a trustee of the New York College of Technology Foundation Board and trustee of the Brooklyn Children Museum Board.
-Dr, Rainey is the recipient of several prestigious honors including being named one of The Network Journal’s 25 Influential Black Women in Businesses in 2016.
+Dr. Rainey has also held senior positions at Independent Living Association, Home Depot and Boar’s Head.
+A graduate of Southern Connecticut State University, Dr. Rainey holds a master’s degree in administration from Metropolitan College and a doctorate in Leadership from St. John Fisher College.
+She is a member of the New York City Workforce Development Board, a trustee of the New York College of Technology Foundation Board and trustee of the Brooklyn Children’s Museum Board.
+Dr. Rainey is the recipient of several prestigious honors including being named one of The Network Journal’s 25 Influential Black Women in Business in 2016.